 Cell phone protection

 A number of credit cards offer a type of cell phone insurance that reimburses you if your mobile phone is damaged or stolen, usually up to a maximum benefit of $500 or $600.
 “Wells Fargo has this benefit with all of their consumer credit cards, but there are other cards with it as well,” says Jusko.
-This is what happens to your credit score if you close your credit card.

 If you overpaid for a purchase (meaning that the price drops within 90 days), another one of those credit cards perks is that you can get the difference back from your credit card issuer after an online or in-store purchase.
 The caveat is that you have to provide the proof of purchase and price drop.
 You may also have to try getting the price difference from the merchant on your own.